SuperioOne/keywich/docs/src/charsets.md

 # Charsets

-The Actual generated password is a fixed-size binary blob based on target length [^charset], which is then converted to text within a given character range by charset.
+The actual generated password is a fixed-size binary blob based on target length [^charset], which is then converted to text within a given character range by charset.
 This is useful when a site or application does not allow certain characters.